ocimar84/funkosgalaxy/README.md

 - Expand our shipping options to offer international delivery, allowing Funko enthusiasts worldwide to enjoy our products.

-## How to Contribute

-We welcome contributions from the community to help us implement these exciting features.
-If you'd like to get involved, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature/your-feature-name`.